sictweb/web700/getting-started-with-heroku.md

     git config --global user.name "Your Name"
     ```

-    Once this is complete, attempt step 9 again.
+    Once this is complete, attempt to click the checkmark again to commit your changes.

 1. Now that our local git repo is ready to go, we have to create an application within Heroku to send our code to.
 This is done by issuing the following commands in the integrated terminal: